 monitor the budgets and activities of state agencies; and

-support affiliate growth and development by working with the local affiliates to determine their annual objectives and provide the services and technical assistance necessary to achieve those objectives.
+support NAMI affiliate growth and development by working with the NAMI affiliates in their state to determine their annual objectives and provide the services and technical assistance necessary to achieve those objectives.

-For state-organization contact information and links to many state NAMI Web sites, search our affiliate database.
+For state-organization contact information and links to many NAMI state organization websites, search our affiliate database.